• Skip to primary navigation

 void test(float, int);

-• InValid Case of Method Overloading: When Two or More Methods have the same name and the same number of the argument but different method return type, then that’s not a valid example of method overloading, in this case, you will get a compile-time error.
+• InValid Case of Method Overloading: When Two or More Methods have the same name and number of the argument but different method return types, that’s not a valid example of method overloading; in this case, you will get a compile-time error.

 int test(int, int);